The Merry Macs

 Vocal quartets had customarily harmonized like barbershop quartets.
 The Merry Macs revolutionized vocal harmony with closer harmonic chords.
 This style inspired other groups, like The Modernaires and Six Hits and a Miss.
 In 1938 The Merry Macs signed with Decca Records and recorded "Pop Goes the Weasel".
 The Merry Macs (with Carroll) sang a swing version of "Down by the Old Mill Stream" in the 1939 Vitaphone musical Seeing Red, Red Skelton's first film.

-In 1939 Mary Lou Cook (1908–2008) replaced Helen Carroll.
+In 1939, Mary Lou Cook (1908–2008) replaced Helen Carroll.
 This is the foursome that most listeners know from film appearances.
 The McMichael brothers and Cook appeared as a specialty act in Hollywood movies, including 1940's Love Thy Neighbor, and Universal Pictures gave The Merry Macs their own feature-film series in 1941.
 Their most famous film is Ride 'Em Cowboy (1942), an Abbott and Costello comedy in which The Merry Macs offer musical interludes.
 At the time, Cook was married to actor Elisha Cook, Jr.; she ended both her marriage and her affiliation with The Merry Macs at about the same time.

 Marjory Garland (1923–1991) replaced Mary Lou Cook after Ride 'Em Cowboy was filmed.
 The Merry Macs continued to score on the hit parade; their version of "Mairzy Doats" was a best-seller.
 Garland, who later married Judd McMichael, remained with the group for two decades.
 Imogene Lynn was the group's female lead singer in 1946–1947.

-Youngest brother Joe McMichael served in the armed forces and was killed in 1944.
+Youngest brother Joe McMichael served in the armed forces and died in 1944 following an accidental overdose of Sulfa tablets while ill.
 He was replaced by Clive Erard, then Dick Baldwin, and finally Vern Rowe.
-The foursome of Judd, Ted, Marjory, and Vern continued performing until they retired from show business in 1964.
+The foursome of Judd, Ted, Marjory, and Vern continued performing until Judd retired from show business in 1964.

+1964-2000 Vern and Ted took The Merry Macs to the U.K. where they made their home until Vern and Ted retired in 1967 and returned to the U.S. The Merry Macs continued in Britain making its base on the south coast Salisbury Wiltshire until 2000 when Harold Lambert, John Reg Peter and their female vocalist Lettice Mackenzie Campbell retired from the music entertainment industry.
+Cheri McKay was the first female vocalist (1933–36) with Lettice Mackenzie Campbell being the last and the longest serving (1977-2000) with The Merry Macs.